scipion-chem/scipion-chem/README.rst

 CHEM scipion plugin
 ================================

-Base Scipion plugin defining objects and protocols for CHEMoinformatics with atomic model utilties on the web
+Base Scipion plugin defining objects and protocols for CHEMoinformatics and virtual drug screening

 ===================
 Install this plugin